-To my mind the most attractive treasures of Room VI are the Francescas, the Peruginos, and Ridolfo Ghirlandaio's "Portrait of a Gentleman"-one of our borrowed treasures.
-Of Francesca's "Nativity" I have already spoken, but would say here that almost chief among the old masters would it gain by being taken from its gold and framed in black.
+Among the best Umbrian paintings are Piero della Francesca's "Nativity" and "Baptism".
+Of the "Nativity" I have already spoken, but would say here that almost chief among the old masters would it gain by being taken from its gold and framed in black.
 The gilt frame convention needs breaking down mercilessly again and again in this collection, but most of all, I think, in the case of this picture.
-Here also is Francesca's "Baptism of Christ in the Jordan," No. 665 -on the other side of the door leading from Room V which is in its way, though not more ingratiating, more remarkable even than the "Nativity".
-Surely never did dove so brood before: nor-to take a purely technical point, disregarding the spirit of the work-not even in modern realistic art has any man ever so divested himself of his shirt as the figure in the background.
+The "Baptism of Christ in the Jordan," No. 665, is in its way, though not more ingratiating, more remarkable even than the "Nativity".
+Surely never did dove so brood before, nor-to take a purely technical point, disregarding the spirit of the work-not even in modern realistic art has any man ever so divested himself of his shirt as the figure in the background.
 And the sweetness of the whole, and the lovely colouring of it!